Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 ### Architecture
 Another important feature that a developer should give a priority before choosing the backend language is the architecture.
 They are two types of architecture:

-- Synchronous - ne job is first completed before accepting another request.
+- Synchronous -  Job is first completed before accepting another request.
 - Asynchronous - Here, more than one process can run at the same time.

 ### Node.Js